Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	should then report the number of words that began with vowels, the number that began with consonants, and the number that fit neither of those categories.
-One approach is to use isalpha() to discriminate between words beginning with letters and those that don＊t and then use an if or switch statement to further identify those passing the isalpha() test that begin with vowels.
+One approach is to use isalpha() to discriminate between words beginning with letters and those that don"t and then use an if or switch statement to further identify those passing the isalpha() test that begin with vowels.
 A sample run might look like this:
 		Enter words (q to quit):
 		The 12 awesome oxen ambled